Growth of block diagonal operators and symmetry-resolved Krylov complexity

 \paragraph*{Examples.---} In the final part of the paper, we report three examples where we compute the symmetry-resolved Krylov complexities, highlighting the properties discussed so far. \\ \underline{Two-spins:} It is insightful to start from a simple model of two spins $1/2$, described by two sets of Pauli matrices $X_{\textrm{S}},\,Y_{\textrm{S}}\,,Z_{\textrm{S}}$ with ${\textrm{S}}\in\{{\textrm{L}},{\textrm{R}}\}$, interacting through the Hamiltonian $H_{\textrm{spin}} =J(X_{\textrm{L}}X_{\textrm{R}}+Y_{\textrm{L}}Y_{\textrm{R}}+Z_{\textrm{L}}Z_{\textrm{R}})$.
 This Hamiltonian commutes with the total magnetization in the $Z$-direction $Q_{\textrm{spin}}=Z_{\textrm{L}}+Z_{\textrm{R}}$, which is, therefore, conserved.
 The operator $Q_{\textrm{spin}}$ has eigenvalues $q=0,\pm 1$, which label the three charge sectors of this system. \\ The left spin operator $Z_{\textrm{L}}$ (we could choose, equivalently, $Z_{\textrm{R}}$) commutes with $Q_{\textrm{spin}}$, but does not with $H_{\textrm{spin}}$.
 Thus, it exhibits a non-trivial time evolution and a block-diagonal structure

 where the first and the last $1\times 1$ blocks correspond to $q=1$ and $q=-1$ respectively, while the $2\times 2$ block to $q=0$.
 Due to the small dimensionality of the Hilbert space, the Krylov basis and complexities can be obtained explicitly for the full $4\times 4$ operator and the three blocks.
 Referring to the Appendix for the details, we find $C_K(t)=1-\cos(Jt)$, $C^{(q=0)}_K(t)=\sin^2(Jt)$ and $C^{(q=\pm1)}_K(t)=0$.
 The fact that the symmetry-resolved Krylov complexity in the sectors with $q=\pm1$ is vanishing is consistent with the entries of the $1\times 1$ blocks not evolving in time.
 Even if in a simple way, the symmetry resolved complexities depend on the charge, not showing equipartition.
 We also identify the probabilities \eqref{eq:O decomposition_vect}, $p_{\pm 1}=\frac{1}{4}$ and $p_{0}=\frac{1}{2}$, that lead, from \eqref{eq:weighted_Complexity}, to $\bar{C}(t)=\sin^2(Jt)/2$.
 As expected, the early time growth coincides with the one of $C_K(t)$ above.
 Computing their difference, we have $C_K(t)-\bar{C}(t)=2\sin^4(Jt/2)$, which is positive not only at order $t^4$ but at any time.
-This is in agreement with our expectations. \\ \underline{General 4-dimensional operator:}
+This is in agreement with our expectations.
+Interestingly, comparing $C_K $ and $C^{(q=0)}_K $, it is straightforward to observe that, for some values of $t$, the symmetry-resolved component is larger than the total Krylov complexity.
+This makes the positivity of $C_K(t)-\bar{C}(t)$ at any time even less trivial from the mathematical point of view. \\ \underline{General 4-dimensional operator:}

 The inequality $C_K(t)-\bar{C}(t)\geq 0$ in the previous example might be an artifact of the simplicity of the system.
 To improve on this, we consider the most general $4\times 4$ Hermitian operator with two $2\times 2$ blocks along the diagonal